How Robo Advisory Tools Are Causing Fee Deflation and not Fee Collapse

 Clean, transparent, plug and invest

-The cost of doing business is driven by the offset of non-core operations.
-From the UK, France, to Singapore, we are seeing clients using third-party chief investment officers – externalizing as much as possible investment process and levering robot techniques to rebalance portfolios at once.
+The offset of non-core operations drives the cost of doing business.
+From the UK, and France, to Singapore, we are seeing clients using third-party chief investment officers – externalizing as much as possible investment process and levering robot techniques to rebalance portfolios at once.
 This trend is not fee compression but fee deflation!

 Another reason for the externalized resources is the lack of talent.
 In Switzerland, we clearly face a serious problem: bankers are melting like our glaciers!
 How to regenerate a population of ageing wealth and asset managers?
 Switzerland is not the only place where this talent shortage is blatant.
 In the United States, CFP certificates are severely lacking too.

 This is quite ironic, the potential threat to the profitability of advisory firms today is not the “RAISE” of the robot advisor nor fee compression but simply the fact that there are not enough financial advisors to aggregate and grow the capital.